Biomaker/Biomaker-Challenge-2017/README.md

 ## Suggesting an idea

 **Add information to an existing description**
-Some descriptions of issues were very short - please add as much detail and additional ways to participater as possible!
+Some descriptions of issues were very short - please add as much detail and additional skills required or ways to participate as possible!
 You can add a comment to the issue and once you're added to the Biomaker organisation, you can edit the original.

 **Add a new idea!**
 [Add an issue](https://guides.github.com/features/issues/) to this [GitHub repository](https://github.com/BioMakers/Biomaker-Challenge-2017/issues).
 Once a Biomaker Coordinator sees this and adds you to the organisation, you'll be able to label and assign people to the project.